blacktop/ipsw/internal/diff/README.md

 3. Review [ARCHITECTURE.md](./ARCHITECTURE.md) for technical design
 4. Check [TASKS.md](./TASKS.md) for what's next
 5. See [CACHE_ARCHITECTURE.md](./CACHE_ARCHITECTURE.md) for caching details
+6. Launch Constraints diffs now run automatically (look for the 🚦 section in reports).

+> **AEA Tip**: Use `--pem-db /path/to/aea_keys.json` (output of `ipsw extract fcs-keys`) to ensure modern AEA-encrypted DMGs decrypt even before Apple publishes new FCS keys.

 ---

 ## Overview

 Refactoring the `ipsw diff` command from a monolithic sequential implementation to a modular pipeline-based architecture with intelligent resource management and concurrent execution.
+The latest milestone adds a streaming ZIP/DMG walker plus handler “matchers,” allowing us to unzip/decrypt each artifact exactly once while every interested handler consumes the data it needs.

+### Latest Update – Oct 26, 2025

+- ✅ **FileSubscription API** routes every IPSW/DMG file through a single pass.
+- ✅ **Files, Features, Launchd, DSC, and iBoot** now subscribe to file events (no more redundant `aea` or unzip work).
+- 🚧 **MachO/Entitlements/Launch Constraints** still depend on the legacy cache; they are being migrated next.
+- 🚧 **Firmware/Kernelcache** still call bespoke extractors; ZIP subscriptions are queued.
+- 🔁 **Regression script** (`hack/diff-regression.sh`) needs to re-run once the remaining handlers move to the new flow.

 ### The Problem